 Parts of the FRS

 The most important parts of an FRS are:

 A 3D-printable body was a must, given the fact that several of the parts of BCN3D printers are manufactured in-house by other BCN3D printers, proving that FFF technology is a perfect manufacturing technology for relatively low volumes.
 This alone would help BCN3D save on prototyping time and production costs down the line.
 Thanks to 3D printing, the number of design iterations can be higher, ending up with a refined design.
 Using Mirror and Duplication modes from BCN3D R19 printers, lead times were reduced considerably to fulfill the printers demand.

 The development of this new mechanism has allowed BCN3D to solve one of the most common troubles users found during their prints.
 The FRS goes in the same direction as the new hotends and extruders introduced before: to set a new standard in reliability.
 It is also an example of how BCN3D takes advantage of its own technology to develop its products, during the design and production phases, and proves that FFF 3D printing can be used to create end-use parts.

 BCN3D has partnered with top world manufacturers such as e3D™ and Bondtech™ in order to equip BCN3D printers with the highest-grade components available nowadays in the 3D printing industry.
 The result can be found in the new Sigma R19 and Sigmax R19, which feature a new extrusion system composed by extruders powered by Bondtech™ and hotends optimized by e3D™, apart from a new filament runout sensor to detect material presence.

 Would you like to know more about 3D printing?
-Request a free sample part printed on BCN3D printers that will help you visualize all the possibilities and capabilities.
+Request a personalized demo of BCN3D printers that will help you visualize all the possibilities and capabilities.